discoproject/disco/doc/contrib/discodex/tutorial.rst

 To install Discodex on a server or using a remote Disco master, you should only need to change a few :mod:`discodex.settings`.

+Using Discodex
+''''''''''''''

 0. Install Discodex
 -------------------

-To run Discodex, the Python package and command line utility must be installed.
+To run Discodex, the Python package and :program:`discodex` command line utility must be installed.
 See :mod:`discodex <discodexcli>` for information on installing the command line utility.
 You can install the Python package either using a symlink, or by running::